earthwallet/wallet/README.md

 # ♾️ Contributors

-The best way to submit feedback and report bugs is to [open a GitHub issue](https://github.com/earth-association/wallet/issues/new).
+The best way to submit feedback and report bugs is to [open a GitHub issue](https://github.com/earthdao/wallet/issues/new).
-If you want to contribute code please join our [Developer Server](https://discord.gg/gmgPCBnvJd).
+If you want to contribute code please join our [Developer Server](https://earthdao.co/discord).

 Thanks to all the people who contribute!

-# 🈚 License

-Earth Wallet is available under the MIT license.
-See the [LICENSE](LICENSE) file for more info.